 Board of Directors

-Appointed to the Board.
-Mr. Tagicakirewa is the Deputy Permanent Secretary – Ministry of iTaukei Affairs.
+Appointed to the Board on 23 September 2021.
+Mr. Tagicakirewa is the Permanent Secretary – Ministry of iTaukei Affairs

 Appointed to the Board on 26th November 2018.
-Mr Saune is the Head of Acquisitions for the Amalgamated Telecom Holdings Limited.
+Mr Saune is the Chief Executive Officer for Merchant Bank of Fiji

 Appointed to the Board in March, 2022.
 Has a background in Investments and finance.
 Ms. Kaloumaira is currently General Manager for the FHL Fund Management Ltd (FFML) and also an RBF Licensed Investment Adviser with FHL Stockbrokers Pte Ltd.